Seagate/halon/doc/developer/concepts/jobs.rst

 Concepts: Jobs
 ==============

 Jobs provide a way to generate a specific type of rule, automating some boilerplate.
 In particular, jobs are often useful in writing what would otherwise be an asynchronous action.

 Motivation
 ----------

-Actions (see :ref:`../components/decision-log.rst`) are re-usable functions which can be called from within rules.
+Actions (see :doc:`Decision Log <decision-log>`) are re-usable functions which can be called from within rules.
 However, they must complete within the scope of a phase, and so cannot perform operations requiring multiple steps or which must wait for replies from some other part of the system.